davidam/damegender/src/damegender/README.md

 # Name

-damegender is a gender detection tool from the name coded by David Arroyo MEnéndez (DAME)
+Damegender is a gender detection tool from the name coded by David Arroyo MEnéndez (DAME)

 # Why?

-- If you want determine gender gap in free software projects or mailing lists.
+- If you want to determine gender gap in free software projects or mailing lists.
-- If you don't know the gender about a name
+- If you don't know the gender about a name.
-- If you want research with statistics about why a name is related with males or females.
+- If you want research with statistics about why a name is related with a specific gender.
-- If you want use a free gender detection tool from a name from a command with open data.
+- If you want to use a free gender detection tool from a name using a command with open data.
-- If you want use the main solutions in gender detection (genderize, genderapi, namsor, nameapi and gender guesser) from a command.
+- If you want to use the main solutions in gender detection (genderize, GenderAPI, Namsor, NameAPI and Gender Guesser) using a command.

 DAMe Gender is for you!